-Food and restaurant eating is a tad expensive in Iceland.
-For reference, a bowl of soup in North America will costs you around 8-10 USD.
+Food and restaurant eating is expensive in Iceland.
+For reference, a bowl of soup in North America will cost you around 8-10 USD.
 It is about $16 USD in Iceland.
 But if you are spending a day in Reykjavik, there are some delicacies that you gotta try.
 We have included some cheap eating out options.

-- Braud & Co bake shop at 16, Frakkastigur – Best place to try Icelandic baked goods is at the Braud & Co Bake Shop.
+- Braud & Co bakeshop at 16, Frakkastigur – The best place to try Icelandic baked goods is at the Braud & Co Bake Shop.

-- Valdis – Although not a cheap option for ice-cream, but Valdis have a great variety of ice-creams in Iceland.
+- Valdis – Although not a cheap option for ice-cream, but Valdis has a great variety of ice-creams in Iceland.
 This place is very Instagram-worthy!